Arsu-Lab/Arsu-Lab.github.io/Blog/BlogFiles/Nov2025_ICCV.md

 <img src="./Blog/BlogOther/ICCV_countries.webp" style="width:60%;"></img>

 Moreover, most of the companies that had booths were Chinese companies with branches in San Francisco.
 Though this might seem unsurprising considering DeepSeek, Kimi K2, and other open source LLMs from Chinese institutions are currently dominating every LLM benchmark, personally I did expect policies such as Biden's 2022 CHIPS act and Trump's "China Initiative" to pose bigger setbacks.
-Regardless, with the new reality of  a multipolar AI landscape we are likely to see the continued unfortunate escalation of isolationist policies, making scientific collaboration increasingly difficult, and new adding bureaucratic hurdles.
+Regardless, with the new reality of  a multipolar AI landscape we are likely to see the continued unfortunate escalation of isolationist policies, making scientific collaboration increasingly difficult, and adding new bureaucratic hurdles<sup>1</sup>.
 US and China aside, Europe seems to be scrambling to shore up its meager AI ecosystem through "[The 28th Regime](https://www.europarl.europa.eu/committees/en/the-28th-regime-a-new-legal-framework-fo/product-details/20250603WKS06401)", which would act as a single legal framework for all EU countries (no more country specific regulation or employment rules).
 But it is unlikely these efforts will bear fruit before the 2030s at the earliest.

 ## iii.
 Rolling Stones